Skip to main content

 Customer lifetime value (LTV) is the total revenue a customer is expected to generate for your business.

-Customer Lifetime Value (CLTV) = (Average Revenue per Account x Gross Margin)/Churn Rate
+Customer Lifetime Value (LTV) = (Average Revenue per Account x Gross Margin)/Churn Rate

 Note: Churn rate represents total lost customers divided by total customers.